Heidi Wallace, Executive Director

 Mona Charles, a life-long activist, is thrilled to be a part of the power and passion of EmpowerMT.

-She has a wide-ranging background in film and television, as an actor, director, producer, and studio executive.
-Mona's mission in life is to help every person she meets know they are unique and the most powerful thing they can do is to be and share who they are.
+She has a wide-ranging background in film and television as an actor, director, producer, and studio executive.
+Mona's mission in life is to help everyone she meets know they are unique and the most powerful thing they can do is be and share who they are.
 She hopes she brings joy and a bit of quirkiness to the world, too!

 Twila Old Coyote

-As a 100th generation Montanan, Twila is an enrolled member of the Crow Tribe and is also a part of the FT.
+As a 100th-generation Montanan, Twila is an enrolled member of the Crow Tribe and is also a part of the FT.
 Belknap Indian Community.
-She has worked in higher education for over 20 years and has extensive experience working with high school and university students promoting access to higher education, specifically working with students who come from historically underrepresented populations.
-Twila earned a bachelor’s degree in psychology with a minor in Native American Studies as well as a MA in Intercultural Youth and Family Development, both from the University of Montana.
+She has worked in higher education for over 20 years.
+She has extensive experience working with high school and university students to promote access to higher education, specifically working with students who come from historically underrepresented populations.
+Twila earned a bachelor’s degree in psychology with a minor in Native American Studies and an MA in Intercultural Youth and Family Development from the University of Montana.
 She is currently the director of the S.E.A.
-Change Initiative at UM, where she promotes women empowerment and gender equity.
-Twila is deeply committed to racial justice and promoting equity for all, and has been involved, in some capacity, with EmpowerMT since its inception.
-She continues to be inspired by the work of EmpowerMT and is devoted to the mission of creating a just and inclusive society for all.
+Change Initiative at UM, promoting women's empowerment and gender equity.
+Twila is deeply committed to racial justice and promoting equity for all and has been involved, in some capacity, with EmpowerMT since its inception.
+She continues to be inspired by the work of EmpowerMT and is devoted to creating a just and inclusive society for all.

 Kate Kahan

-Kate Kahan is a longtime social justice advocate with over three decades of experience working on a range of issues, including advancing LGBTQI, racial and gender justice, immigrant justice, democracy reform, and economic justice.
+Kate Kahan is a longtime social justice advocate with over three decades of experience working on various issues, including advancing LGBTQI, racial and gender justice, immigrant justice, democracy reform, and economic justice.

-Kate got involved in activism on welfare as a young mom and led welfare rights and feminist organizing groups before moving to Washington, DC, to work for the US Senate Finance Committee on low-income policy and tribal affairs.
+Kate got involved in welfare activism as a young mom.
+She led welfare rights and feminist organizing groups before moving to Washington, D.C., to work for the US Senate Finance Committee on low-income policy and tribal affairs.

 Kate has also worked for several national advocacy organizations, including the National Partnership for Women & Families, Community Change, the Vera Institute of Justice, and People’s Action, on a range of social justice issues and campaigns, bringing a deep commitment to strengthening the field of community organizing and building power to advance justice and systemic change to build a